shwetajoshi601/customer-finder/README.md

 ------------------------------------------
 ```

-A sample output using the customers.txt file is available in the docs/ folder in the root directory.
+A sample output using the customers.txt file is available in the output.txt in the data folder file in the root directory.

 ### Error Handling